japiirainen/js-quiz/README.md

 [**Demo**](https://js-quiz.me).

-## I built this app in a monorepo, so both my server and client are in this same repo.
+## I built this app in a monorepo.

 I actually really enjoyed this approach.
 In my experience it makes it quite a bit more complicated if you are dealing with many repositories.